Mukul1127/Minecraft-Java-Flags/README.md

 # Large Pages

 > [!CAUTION]
 > Some guides say that you must run Java and your launcher as administrator on Windows.
-This has been proven wrong and is a MAJOR SECURITY RISK.
+This has been shown wrong and is a MAJOR SECURITY RISK.

 Enabling large pages improves the performance of Minecraft servers and clients by reducing the load on your system.
 [Here's a good guide](https://kstefanj.github.io/2021/05/19/large-pages-and-java.html)